Suzy Lishman: Career

-Lishman was educated at Wakefield Girls' High School, The King's School, Ely, the Neale Wade Community College, and Girton College, Cambridge, and after qualifying in medicine specialised in histopathology, being appointed a consultant in 1999.
+Lishman was educated at Wakefield Girls' High School, The King's School, Ely, the Neale Wade Community College, and Girton College, Cambridge.
+After qualifying in medicine with a specialism in histopathology, she was appointed a consultant in 1999.
 She was an officer of the Royal College of Pathologists from 2005 and raised the profile of the specialty by introducing public engagement initiatives such as National Pathology Week and International Pathology Day.
 She has collaborated with the Science Museum, Royal Institution, Royal Society and Cheltenham Science Festival.
 She was elected President of the Royal College of Pathologists in 2014 and was the College's second female president.
-Lishman was elected President of the Association of Clinical Pathologists in 2022 and was appointed Chair of National Enquiry into Patient Outcome and Death (NCEPOD) in 2024.
+Lishman was elected President of the Association of Clinical Pathologists in 2022 and was appointed Chair of the National Enquiry into Patient Outcome and Death (NCEPOD) in 2024.